Respect for Human Rights

 Ethics

-• Transactions with customers in countries where human rights abuses are concerned
+• Transactions with customers in countries where there is concern about human rights abuses

 • Lack of supplier education

-• Inadequate/dysfunctional grievance mechanisms (across our suppliers and for contract workers)
+• Inadequate/dysfunctional grievance mechanisms (among our suppliers and for contract workers)

 • Impact of product failures on end users

-• Leakage of technologies to countries that abuse human rights or misuse for applications that infringe human rights
+• Leakage of technologies to countries that abuse human rights or misuse of applications for purposes that infringe human rights

 • Response to product safety and other issues caused by data tampering